Multiple Applications

 ];

-The above middlewares may not exist, this is just an example to explain how to configure middlewares according to different applications.
+The above middleware may not exist; it is only an example illustrating how to configure middleware by application.

-Middleware development can refer to the Middleware section.
+For middleware development, refer to the Middleware Chapter.

 Exception Handling Configuration for Multiple Applications